Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

 -   **Priority:** High
 -   **Frequency of Use:** Frequent (multiple times per lecture/day)

+##### Use Case Description: Pause/Resume Recording

+-   **Use Case ID:** UC_Record_PauseResume
+-   **Primary Actor:** Logged-in Free User
+-   **Goal:** To temporarily pause and subsequently resume an active lecture recording.
+-   **Preconditions:**
+    -   A lecture recording is currently in progress (initiated by UC_Record_Start).
+-   **Normal Flow:**
+1. The student taps the “Pause” button in the mobile application UI during an active recording.
+2. The application pauses the audio capture.
+Visual feedback indicates the recording is paused (e.g., flashing indicator, “Paused” status).
+3. The student taps the “Resume” button to continue recording.
+4. The application resumes audio capture from the point of interruption.
+-   **Postconditions:**
+    -   Recording is paused or resumed based on user action.
+    -   The final audio file will contain the concatenated segments (or effectively skip the paused duration).
+-   **Priority:** High
+-   **Frequency of Use:** Frequent (during breaks in lectures)

+##### Use Case Description: Cancel/Discard Recording

+-   **Use Case ID:** UC_Record_Cancel
+-   **Primary Actor:** Logged-in Free User
+-   **Goal:** To cancel an active recording and discard the captured audio without saving.
+-   **Preconditions:**
+    -   A lecture recording is currently in progress or paused.
+-   **Normal Flow:**
+1. The student taps the “Cancel” or “Discard” button in the mobile application UI.
+2. The application displays a confirmation dialog asking if the user is sure they want to discard the recording.
+3. The student confirms the action.
+4. The application stops the audio capture (if active) and deletes any temporary audio data captured for this session.
+5. The application returns to the initial recording state or library view.
+-   **Postconditions:**
+    -   Recording is stopped.
+    -   No audio file is saved.
+-   **Priority:** Medium
+-   **Frequency of Use:** Occasional (accidental starts, bad recordings)

 ##### Activity Diagram: Record Lecture (Start/Stop)

 ![https://cdn.discordapp.com/attachments/1327114434707197974/1418886389700890654/TP71Qjj048Rl-nH_quFbKsd1KEn3uoHD2QIjgPm76AIHF4JQ4REZ1BVqtOiigqvDYa27d_s_sM_dCZcPzsqJNBnXh0kN9_4zReHgetQ97roebRZdmdjZPFbGU9UxTlFmfZEgMu9sBXgnerW-cxXpX5lF8JrAxCYe1KtSNm5Oc-dpjJPgUBjOB09mfLQo_HjHyLYRzh4ynjN7uGl0h.png?ex=68cfc06c&is=68ce6eec&hm=2b054c97efbe7215176c9ea30076c626dee4f9227c56c059bd28a8d812feb4ba&](media/86a9f2be61defc7f44112e9f22dbf0b9.png)*Figure 3.2.1.2: Activity Diagram for Record Lecture (Start/Stop)*